OpenMedFr/desiderata/README.md

 * Philippe de Rémi, [Oeuvres poétiques](https://fr.wikisource.org/wiki/Auteur:Philippe_de_R%C3%A9mi,_sire_de_Beaumanoir)

 There are also many other places to find public domain digitized editions: Google Books, Gallica, Internet Archive and HathiTrust.
 In addition, early Romance journals such as _Romania_ and _Romanische Forschungen_ are important sources as well.

 There are also existing corpora of works in medieval French, BMF, LFA (Ottawa), Nouveau Corpus d'Amsterdam, SRCMF, Classiques Garnier, ARTFL.
+The Classical Language ToolKit has assembled some [materials](https://github.com/cltk/french_text_wikisource) from Wikisource.
 We are compiling a list of what these corpora already offer and will publish it here.

 OpenMedFr is inspired by the OpenPhilology movement, including [Open Greek and Latin](https://github.com/OpenGreekAndLatin), the [Open Islamic Texts Initiative](https://github.com/OpenITI) and [EEBO TCP](http://www.textcreationpartnership.org/tcp-eebo/).